Find a Part Now

 History

 The CT6 is longer and wider than the XTS and offers more interior volume.
-It uses a mix of steel and aluminum making it lighter than other cars in its size class.
-It was brought to market as an addition to, not a replacement for, the now-discontinued XTS.
+It uses a mix of steel and aluminum, making it lighter than other cars in its size class.
+It was brought to market initially as an addition to, not a replacement for, the XTS, which has since been discontinued.
+Cadillac anticipated the CT6 would serve as a temporary flagship for the marque until a larger, more luxurious sedan would be marketed as the CT8.
+However, the CT8 did not come to fruition, and the CT6 remained the brand's flagship sedan.

 For the American market, the CT6 was manufactured at GM's Detroit/Hamtramck Assembly plant.
 On March 11, 2016, the first CT6 delivery took place, having been delivered to the winner of a 2015 auction for the first CT6 sold.
 The vehicle sold for $200,000 at the auction.
 The car was "Platinum" trim level and painted Stellar Black Metallic.

-The styling was refreshed in the 2019 model year, with the most visible changes made to the front and rear lamps.
-In November 2018, GM announced the Hamtramck plant would be retooled for electric vehicle assembly, and production in the United States was discontinued in February 2020, although the model continued to be produced by the SAIC-GM joint venture near Shanghai.
+In November 2018, GM announced the Hamtramck plant would be retooled for electric vehicle assembly, and production of the CT6 in the United States was discontinued in February 2020, although the model continued to be produced and sold in China by the SAIC-GM joint venture near Shanghai.
+In March 2020, Cadillac announced a new battery-electric liftback sedan, marketed as the Celestiq, would replace the CT6 as the Cadillac flagship in North America.

 Technical specifications